vleeuwenmenno/money/README.md

 ### Prerequisites

-All required DLLs are in the release zip's
+Aside from all required DLLs which are packaged with every release, you'll need the following installed:
-The only thing you need is .NET Framework 4.0+
+* .NET Core 2.0+
+* Gtk#

 ### Installing